forkineye/ESPixelStick/README.md

 ### Known Issues
 - Gamma value is ingored.  ```pow()``` is currently broken in the ESP8266 Arduino environment, so gamma tables cannot be generated.
-- Static configuration ignored.
-Currently, only DHCP is supported.
-Need to implement changes in the E131 for Arduino library.
-- No network configuration failsafe.
-Need to add WiFi connection timeout and fallback to default configuration.
 - Some fields do not validate input.
 Need to add validation routines to the web configuration inputs fields.
 - Multicast mode can cause resets.
 Multicast listening configuration currently causes sporadic resets with the web server is running.